 Make It Easy to Call for Help

-If they do still end up falling or otherwise hurting themselves, the loved one in question needs to be able to call for help.
+If they do still end up falling or otherwise hurting themselves, the elderly family member in question needs to be able to call for help.
 A common option is an alert system that an elderly person wears around the neck or wrist that only has one button on it.
 In the event of a problem, a push of the button alerts that person’s crisis team.

 If that’s not available or easily accessible in your area, make sure the relative carries a cell phone at all times, even just a simple flip phone.
 With the rise of smart devices, you may be able to program a smart device to automatically send you a message or give you a call if your elderly relative says a short phrase.
 No matter how you accomplish it, make sure your loved one can get help if they need it.